superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

     Digital signal to the doppler sensor.

 #### **Specifications**
-  The signal processing subsystem SHALL use signal processing to determine heart rate and respiratory rate.
+  The signal processing subsystem SHALL use signal processing to determine heart rate (range 0.45 to 2.92Hz) and respiratory rate (range 0.13 to 1 Hz).
   The signal processing subsystem SHALL be able to get accurate readings from 1 meter away.
   The signal processing algorithms SHALL process data and have it ready to transmit within 500ms of being received.